Kelmscott

 An assessment of population growth drivers in Kelmscott reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Kelmscott statistical area (Lv2) is around 11,190.
-This reflects an increase of 615 people since the 2021 Census, which reported a population of 10,575.
-The current population is inferred from AreaSearch's estimation of 11,164 residents following examination of ABS's latest ERP data release in June 2024 and an additional 76 validated new addresses since the Census date.
-This results in a population density ratio of 744 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-The primary driver for population growth in the Kelmscott (SA2) was overseas migration, contributing approximately 77.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Kelmscott's population is estimated at around 11,202 as of Feb 2026.
+This reflects an increase of 627 people (5.9%) since the 2021 Census, which reported a population of 10,575 people.
+The change is inferred from the resident population of 11,164, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 81 validated new addresses since the Census date.
+This level of population equates to a density ratio of 744 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 77.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, the Kelmscott statistical area (Lv2) is expected to grow by around 1,010 persons by 2041, reflecting an increase of approximately 8.8% over the 17-year period, based on aggregated SA2-level projections.
-This anticipated growth aligns with the median population dynamics expected for statistical areas across the nation.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected for Kelmscott.
+The suburb is expected to grow by 1,010 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 8.7% in total over the 17 years.

 Frequently Asked Questions - Population